rodneylab/gatsby-functions-fauna/README.md

     ├── package-lock.json
     ├── package.json
     └── README.md

+1.  **`/config`**: This directory contains site specific configuration.
+Run through the two files to check the language matches your locale.
+Also update the site name.

 1.  **`/cypress`**: This directory contains Cypress axe accessibility end-to-end tests.
 You can expand the tests to suit your needs.